harsh-sankhe/Voice2English-Repo/Notes/Course2/C2Week1.md

 Common techniques include: **Horizontal flipping**,**Random rotations**,**Random cropping** etc.

-> These techniques help reduce overfitting by creating new "fake" examples from existing data, without requiring new independent data.

 ### Early Stopping

 Early stopping monitors the model's performance on a dev set during training.
 If the error starts increasing indicating overfitting, training is stopped early.
-This prevents the model from **memorizing** the training data ans saves training time and **improves generalization** to unseen data.
+This prevents the model from **memorizing** the training data and saves training time and **improves generalization** to unseen data.

 - Both of these techniques are simple yet powerful tools for building more robust neural networks, especially when data is limited.